cloud-gov/cg-site/_docs/ops/design/secrets.md

 ## Proposed Architecture

-The cloud.gov operations team is proposing to leverage BOSH + CredHub co-location.
+The Cloud.gov operations team is proposing to leverage BOSH + CredHub co-location.

 [The strategy suggested by the CredHub maintainers][cf-slack] is to leverage co-located CredHub deployments with BOSH and to not allow BOSH directors to communicate with a shared CredHub instance.
-This means that cloud.gov operators will be moving forward with a [CredHub co-located deployment][bosh-colo] within each BOSH director.
+This means that Cloud.gov operators will be moving forward with a [CredHub co-located deployment][bosh-colo] within each BOSH director.

 [cf-slack]: https://cloudfoundry.slack.com/archives/C3EN0BFC0/p1532382357000186?thread_ts=1532358425.000099&cid=C3EN0BFC0
 [bosh-colo]: #bosh-and-credhub-co-location

-The cloud.gov operations team will begin importing existing secrets into CredHub and removing BOSH `vars` files from the interpolate commands in the current BOSH deployment pipelines.
+The Cloud.gov operations team will begin importing existing secrets into CredHub and removing BOSH `vars` files from the interpolate commands in the current BOSH deployment pipelines.